annavanwingerden/annavanwingerden/README.md

 ## Currently exploring 🚀
 * Tailwind.css to build modern designs without custom css
 * React to create a more solid foundation of skills for next.js
-* Mongo DB to see how I can use my SQL skills to build better applications
+* Supabase to see how I can use my SQL skills to build better applications

+# Hackathon builds
+* See how I used AI agents at the [Encode AI Hack in April 2025](https://github.com/annavanwingerden/Learnly-Encode_Hackathon_Submission)

 ## 📚 Some of My Favorite Reads: